 Arc can be applied to both LEED- certified and non-certified buildings.
 LEED-certified buildings can use Arc to improve and benchmark with their peers everywhere as well as verify LEED performance on an annual basis to keep their certification up to date.
 Non-certified buildings can use Arc to make incremental sustainability improvements to eventually achieve LEED certification.
 Arc is the first-of-its kind platform to track a building’s incremental improvements through a performance score.

 Projects teams can use the performance score in several ways, including tracking, managing and benchmarking their property.
-GBCI can review the accuracy of the data and supporting documentation and pending any issues, may award an updated LEED certification or validated performance score.
+GBCI can review the accuracy of the data and supporting documentation and pending any issues, may award an updated or initial LEED certification.
 Here are a few examples:

-- For previously certified LEED O+M buildings, the building can maintain its certification using a reviewed performance score (in lieu of using the traditional, credit-based LEED recertification path).
+- For previously certified LEED O+M buildings, the building can maintain its certification with the performance score (in lieu of using the traditional, credit-based LEED recertification path).

 - For previously certified LEED BD+C or ID+C, the team can ensure their building is performing as expected and commit to ongoing performance.

-- For non-certified buildings that wish to achieve initial LEED O+M certification, the team can utilize the performance score to LEED certification path.
+- For non-certified buildings, the team can utilize Arc.
 Please note that the initial certification must be achieved within three years of registration, and maintained annually.
 The certification fee covers annual reviews for five years.